-There has been a general increase in the murder rate in Trinidad since 2000, with an annual average of 28 murders per 100,000.
-The majority of these murders have been gun-related, and the victims have predominantly been people racialized as Black who belong to communities categorized as low-income and as crime hotspots.
+Since 2000 there has been a sharp general increase in the murder rate in Trinidad.
+The annual average is currently 28 murders per 100,000 (Seepersard 2016).
+The majority of these murders are gun-related, and the victims are predominantly people racialized as black who belong to communities categorized as low-income and as crime hotspots (Kerrigan 2015).
+This has led to the general demonization and marginalization of these crime hotspots marked as warzones among the Trinidadian public.
 Alongside the rise in intra-community murders, there has also been a rise in extrajudicial violence.
-Approximately 400 young Black men and women have been killed by the Trinidad and Tobago Police Service (TTPS) in the last 10 years according to data provided by the Crime and Problem Analysis Branch of the TTPS.
-This is the result of a war on crime where the police are permitted to exercise total punishing force in marginalized urban geographies marked as breeding grounds for criminality in the name of preserving the nation-state.
-Most of these deaths have gone without public protest or memorial, which suggests a broad acceptance among the population of the disposability of criminal life.
+Approximately 400 young black men and women have been killed by the Trinidad and Tobago Police Service in the last 10 years, according to data provided by the Crime and Problem Analysis Branch of the Trinidad and Tobago Police Service.
+Most of these deaths have gone without largescale public protest or memorial, which suggests a broad acceptance among the population of the disposability of life marked as criminal.

 At its core, my project looks at violence in multiple forms and at multiple scales--violence that takes life from this earth in quick and slow forms.
 I unpack the ways violence creates, permeates, and blurs boundaries both physical and symbolic.
-This means understanding how violence isolates communities from each other, structures relations of policing, but dissolves fixed roles of victim and perpetrator as persons at one scale are subjected to infringements on their being and at another scale make life more unlivable for others.
-This project must then also look at care: the way care is entangled with violence to manage life; the ways life is cared for even as it is pushed to its edge; the way life is cared for after it is terminated, and the ways care can make life unconditionally precious.
-I look at what is framed presently as war within Trinidad (a war on crime said to be fueled by a war between gang factions), a situation marked by death, to think about life i.e. the life people are subjected to due to geopolitical entanglements, universalizing systems of categorization, political economics, and the particular Trinidad and Tobago nationalist project; the life people make every day as they deal with the realities of the systems operating on them; and the life people dream of having and forge because of and despite their present realities.
+This means understanding how violence isolates communities from each other, dissolves fixed roles of victim and perpetrator (as persons at one scale are subjected to infringements on their being and at another scale make life more unlivable for others), and structures relations of policing.
+This project must then also look at care.
+The way care is entangled with violence to manage life; the ways life is cared for even as it is pushed to its edge; the way life is cared for after it is terminated; and the ways care can make life unconditionally precious.
+Overall, I look at what is framed presently as war within Trinidad (a war on crime said to be fueled by a war between gang factions), a situation marked by death, to think about life.
+The life people are subjected to due to geopolitical entanglements, universalizing systems of categorization, political economics, and the particular Trinidad and Tobago nationalist project; the life people make every day as they deal with the realities of the systems operating on them; and the life people dream of having and forge because of and despite their present realities.